Difference between revisions of "Tendai Masotsha" - Pindula

 |+

 Tendai Luba Masotsha was the MDC Alliance's Bulawayo Province Women's Assembly chairlady.
-She was suspended after being accused of involvement in the abduction of ZimLive Editor Mduduzi Mathuthu's nephew Tawanda Muchehiwa.
+She was suspended after being accused of involvement in the abduction of ZimLive Editor Mduduzi Mathuthu's nephew Tawanda Muchehiwa though was briefly reinstated after the inquiry but was expelled from the party on 26 November 2020 after she released an audio that claimed Tawanda wanted to burn government buildings which the MDC Alliance party refuted as false.

 Background